jgnewman/stateful-promise/README.md

 Loops over each item in an array property on the state and calls a function for each one.
 This function takes `item` and `index` as you'd expect and each iteration runs **only after** the previous iteration has resolved.

 It is expected that each call to the iterator function will return a Promise.
-The overarching `forEach` function will resolve once all of the iterator Promises have resolved.
+The overarching `forEachSync` function will resolve once all of the iterator Promises have resolved.

 - `name` {String} The name of the array property on the state.
 - `iterator` {Function} The function to call for each item in the array.
 - `err` {Any} _Optional._ If provided, will override the error resulting from a promise rejection.
 - `nobail` {Boolean} _Optional._ If true, the function will not bail out after the first iteration but will instead wait for all iterations to complete before rejecting.

-Returns a Promise.
+Returns a Promise that resolves with the state.

 ```javascript
 let inc = 0;